Note: TV Tropes is currently unable to play music from the web page. For optimum viewing experience, hum "Inevitabilis" while reading below.note

 - Fleetwood Mac's Songbird was the closing song of their concerts for many years, played by Christine Mc Vie alone at a piano.

-- Tom Waits' is a master of these: Martha, Lonely, Tom Traubert's Blues
+- Tom Waits' is a master of these: Martha and Lonely from Closing Time, Tom Traubert's Blues from Small Change,...

 - Peter Gabriel's rehashed version of "Here Comes The Flood" from the album Exposure is the Lonely Piano Piece for the entire human race.